Latest news

 Recognition for project on consumer protection in debt collection

-The Baltic-German University Office has selected the project on consumer protection in debt collection, carried out jointly with Karin Sein (University of Tartu), as one of four projects (out of 178 funded projects in the last 10 years) to be presented at its 20th anniversary celebration in Riga with the participation of the German Embassy on 29 April 2025.
-The project has set a "benchmark of excellence".
+The Baltic-German University Office has selected the project on consumer protection in debt collection, carried out in collaboration with Karin Sein (University of Tartu), as one of four projects (out of 178 funded projects over the last 10 years) selected for presentation at its 20th-anniversary celebration in Riga on 29 April 2025, with the participation of the German Embassy.
+The project was said to have set a ‘benchmark of excellence’.

-The publications from the project have now appeared in Journal of European Consumer and Market Law (EuCML) 2025.
+The publications resulting from the project have now been published in the *Journal of European Consumer and Market Law* (EuCML) 2025.

 March 2025

-New expert opinion on practical aspects of the new redress action
+New legal opinion on practical aspects of the new action for redress

-Peter Rott, Axel Halfmeier (Leuphana Univ.
-Lüneburg), Wannes Vandenbussche (Univ.
-Gent), Laura Bugatti (Univ.
-Brescia) and Jagna Mucha (Univ.
-Warsaw) have prepared a comparative law study for the European Consumer Organisation BEUC on practical aspects of the new consumer redress mechanism.
-These include, in particular, the burden of proof, the financing of lawsuits and the collective assertion of non-material damages.
-The results will be presented to stakeholders at a workshop on 26 March 2025.
+Peter Rott, Axel Halfmeier (Leuphana University of Lüneburg), Wannes Vandenbussche (University of Ghent), Laura Bugatti (University of Brescia) and Jagna Mucha (University of Warsaw) have produced a comparative law study for the European Consumer Organisation (BEUC) on practical aspects of the new remedy action brought by consumer organisations.
+These include, in particular, the burden of proof, the financing of legal actions and the collective assertion of claims for non-pecuniary damages.
+The findings will be presented to stakeholders at a workshop on 26 March 2025.

 Country report on litigation funding in Germany

-The European Commission has published the study Mapping Third Party Litigation Funding in the European Union, to which Peter Rott contributed the German country report.
+The European Commission has published the study *Mapping Third Party Litigation Funding in the European Union*, to which Peter Rott contributed the German country report.
 The background to this was an initiative by the European Parliament, which suspected major problems in this area.
-This assumption could not be confirmed for Germany.
+However, this suspicion could not be confirmed in the case of Germany.

 February 2025

-Madalena Lindenthal Schmidt's dissertation entitled "Artificial Intelligence in Medicine" has been published by Nomos Verlag in the VIEW publication series.
+Madalena Lindenthal Schmidt’s doctoral thesis, entitled ‘Artificial Intelligence in Medicine’, has been published by Nomos Verlag as part of the VIEW series.

 October 2024

-On 24 October 2024, Madalena Lindenthal-Schmidt defended her dissertation entitled "Artificial Intelligence in Medicine - An Investigation of Contractual Medical Liability with Restriction to the Area of Medical Malpractice" with an outstanding performance.
-Congratulations from the department!
+On 24 October 2024, Madalena Lindenthal-Schmidt successfully defended her doctoral thesis, entitled “Artificial Intelligence in Medicine – An Investigation of Contractual Medical Liability with a Focus on Medical Malpractice”, delivering an outstanding performance.
+The department extends its warmest congratulations!

 September 2024